xsalazar/xsalazar.github.io/README.md

 # 🍄 Personal website

-This repository contains the source code for the website [https://xsalazar.com](https://xsalazar.com) and was bootstrapped using [`create-react-app`](https://github.com/facebook/create-react-app).
+This repository contains the source code for the website [https://xsalazar.com](https://xsalazar.com).

 ## Getting Started